swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 that we want users to migrate to Swift Testing.

-However, we are especially sensitive to use cases that depend upon the currently lossy without interop APIs, and decided to prioritise the current default as a good balance between notifying users yet not breaking existing test suites.
+However, we are especially sensitive to use cases that depend upon the currently lossy without interop APIs.
+With strict interop mode, the test process will crash on the first instance of XCTest API usage in Swift Testing, completely halting testing.
+In this same scenario, the default permissive interop mode would record a runtime warning issue and continue the remaining test, which we believe strikes a better balance between notifying users yet not being totally disruptive to the testing flow.

 ### Alternative methods to control interop mode